 Have you tried eating oven grease?
 Oh, forget about your diet for once, ok?
-We’re pretty sure that when the right conditions arise, your instinctual aim will be to survive at any cost, and to lick the trays of a dirty oven may sound extraordinarily appealing then.
+We’re pretty sure that when the right conditions arise, your instinctual aim will be to survive at any cost and to lick the trays of a dirty oven may sound extraordinarily appealing then.

 The site teaches you to take a hard look at everything around you, not for their appearance or production quality, but for their nutritional value.
 Cat food, anyone?
-That’s right, in such conditions, your pet isn’t likely to be fool enough to linger around, specially with you looking at him like that.
+That’s right, in such conditions, your pet isn’t likely to be fool enough to linger around, especially with you looking at him like that.

 But the food you’ve been serving him for years will be great for you too.
 Which reminds us of an incident a few years back, at the opening of a very chic nightclub in New York City.
 The chosen few ate, drank, snorted and partied the night away like it was 1999 (it actually was very close to it).

-Even the hors d’ouerves received raging reviews on the Page Six of the following day.
+Even the hors d’ouerves received raging reviews on Page Six of the following day.
 The only thing was, what tasted like an expensive French paté was, actually, pet food.
 But if anyone got sick from it, we never got to know, of course.
 Which was funny.
 Or not.
 Guess you had to be there.
 Anyway.

 RAID THE BATHROOM CABINET

 Where were we?
 Ah, that’s right, you’re hungry.
 Try the plant.
 It seems obvious but, note to thyself, don’t buy anything poisonous for the house.
 Still feeling the munchies?
 Have you raided the garbage bin?
 What humiliation?
-You’re way passed that, now.
+You’re way past that, now.

 The list goes on.
-You’re just about scrolling it down in your mind, when you hear some noise at the front door.
+You’re just about scrolling it down in your mind when you hear some noise at the front door.
 Your tormentor is back.
 And is that a pair of rubber gloves that he’s putting on?
 Oh no, not again.
 Sorry, there’s nothing in the whole site about that kind of captivity experience.

 But relax: if even self-confessed, but regretful killers, can enjoy a box of Junior Mints (“they’re very refreshing”), and food-deprived people will eat soap, no problem, to survive, you should do just fine.